brent-holden/plex-systemd/README.md

 $ git clone https://github.com/brent-holden/plex-scripts.git
 ```

 Before running the next commands, you'll need to make sure you have a valid rclone configuration.
-You can find the instructions on how to do that on the RClone Drive instructions.
-I've included an example file for reference in the rclone directory.
+You can find the instructions on how to do that on the [RClone Drive instructions](https://rclone.org/drive/).
+I've included an [example rclone configuration file](../rclone/rclone.conf) for reference in this repository.

 The setup_rclone.sh script assumes you're running with access to sudo.
 This script will create a user 'plex' for you with uid/gid 1100.
 RClone will have permissions set to allow this user for our rclone drive(s), and on the directories we create in /opt and /mnt
 ```console